NobleCauseCode/BenefitsCalculator.Api/README.md

 #### Api

-1. Open Api project and run it.
+1. Open Api project.
+Edit appsettings.json and change the ConnectionString.
+Change `Data Source=LAPTOP-ROIL82F3;` so that it points to your Sql Server instance" `Data Source=<your Sql instance>;` (I use my laptop name as I run it locally).
+2. Run the application.
 Simple right? ;)